 FREQUENTLY ASKED QUESTIONS for the NextGen® Client Direct Series Account Application (and $500 Harold Alfond® College Challenge Grant)

 • Why do you need the personal information asked for on the application?

 • Under Employment Information, what if I have no income?

 • Who is considered a “control person” or an “insider” of a publicly traded company?

 • How do I answer the employment section for the beneficiary if the beneficiary is a baby?

-• Why am I asked about Participant Investing Information?
+• Why am I asked about Account Owner Investment Information?

 • What is Primary Investment Objective?